luord/luord.github.io/content/pages/resume.md

 * Python and JavaScript Development.
 * PostgreSQL Database administration.
-* Linux servers administration in Digital Ocean, provisioned with Bash and Docker.
+* Linux server administration in Digital Ocean, provisioned with Bash and Docker.
 * Fine-tuning of the provisioning process with Ansible planned.

 ## Software Developer and Operations Manager {: .low-margin }